Haleshot/AI-ML-DL-NLP-CV/EDA_One_Hot_Label_Encoding/README.md

 <a name="task-2"></a>
 ## Task 2: One Hot and Label Encoding on "adults" Dataset
 Perform one hot encoding and label encoding on the relationship column of the "adults" dataset.

----
-Please follow the instructions above to perform the data exploration tasks using Pandas library.